-In many people, blood in the urine is seen without any associated problems, while in others it is caused by factors such as physical exercise and therefore may not require treatment.
+In many people, blood in the urine is seen without any associated problems.
+In contrast, in others, it is caused by factors such as physical exercise and may not require treatment.

 In such cases, it tends to resolve quickly.

-However, hematuria can also be caused by very serious conditions and it is for this reason that the doctor should be consulted as soon as blood is observed in the urine.
+However, hematuria can also be caused by severe conditions, so the doctor should be consulted as soon as the blood is observed in the urine.

-Age is also a vital factor, as childhood causes may differ from adult causes.
+Age is also vital, as childhood causes may differ from adult cases.

 It can indicate different problems in men and women.

-The causes of this condition range from the non-life threatening, such as a urinary tract infection, to the more serious, such as cancer or kidney disease.
+The causes of this condition range from non-life-threatening, such as a urinary tract infection, to the more serious, such as cancer or kidney disease.